bizreach/drill-ltsv-plugin/README.md

 Installation
 ----

-Download `drill-ltsv-plugin-VERSION.jar` from the download page and put it into `DRILL_HOME/jars/3rdparty`.
+Download `drill-ltsv-plugin-VERSION.jar` from the [release page](https://github.com/bizreach/drill-ltsv-plugin/releases) and put it into `DRILL_HOME/jars/3rdparty`.

 Add ltsv format setting to the storage configuration as below: